 Step 1: Crush the Oreos

-Crush 12 Oreo cookies into a mix of small chunks and fine crumbs.
-Don’t make it all dust — you want texture.
+Place 12 Oreo cookies in a zip-top bag.
+Use a rolling pin to crush them into a mix of small chunks and fine crumbs.
+Set aside.

 Step 2: Melt the White Chocolate

-In a small microwave-safe bowl, add 1 cup white chocolate chips and 1 tablespoon coconut oil.
-Microwave in 20-second bursts, stirring between each until melted and smooth (about 60–90 seconds total).
+In a small microwave-safe bowl, combine 1 cup white chocolate chips and 1 tablespoon coconut oil.
+Microwave in 20-second intervals, stirring between each, until completely smooth and melted (about 60–90 seconds total).

 Step 3: Coat the Cereal